 1996 to 2000: Manny was followed as Music Director by William Intriligator.
 Though a young guy, William brought a wonderful “old school” outlook (that’s classical, not rap) as well as great musical maturity and depth.
 Our playing of the Romantic masters took on an extraordinarily sensitive, expressive sound and feel.
 William continued reaching out to partner with other arts organizations in innovative ways.

-2000 to the present: William Schrickel, our current Music Director, came to us with great talents and experience and huge enthusiasm.
+2000 to the present: William Schrickel, Music Director, came to us with great talents and experience and huge enthusiasm.
 Bill already appreciated our group’s strengths and has nurtured them with a focus and care that have born great fruit.
 Bill’s work with the orchestra is often associated with terms like collaborative; brilliant, innovative programming; committed; and superlative.
 He has a relationship with the players, board, venues, and audience that builds on everything the orchestra has built in the past and creates great momentum for the future.
 Bill has led us from artistic strength to strength, and our reputation for artistic excellence, collaboration and community engagement continues to grow.

 Through the years, we have been fortunate to develop relationships with congregations, corporate sponsors, and faithful audience members.
 Our fine music directors have nurtured the group and helped us play with world-class soloists on a regular basis.
 We have continued to attract committed players and board members.
 All of these people have been responsible for realizing our vision.